Project type Solar

 Education and training of local people is a key part of activities of the Solar Energy Foundation.
-To have well-trained personnel available who is able to professionally install and maintain the Solar Home Systems in Ethiopia, the “International Solar Energy School” has been founded.
+To have well-trained personnel available who is able to professionally install and maintain the Solar Home Systems in Ethiopia and Kenya, the “International Solar Energy School” has been founded.
 After their graduation, five “Technicians” found a new Solar Center in a village and are responsible for the provision of its inhabitants with Solar Home Systems annually.
-The first Solar Technicians have graduated in March 2008, since then 10 Solar Centers have been opened and more than 60 solar technicians have been trained.
+The first Solar Technicians have graduated in March 2008, since then 10 Solar Centers have been opened and more than 96 solar technicians have been trained.
 Through this approach, many villages are reached and the know-how is spread around the country.

 There are four different kinds of solar products offered differing in their power output and application.
-The solar lanterns and Solar Home Systems have been adapted and tested to fit the lives in rural Ethiopia.
+The solar lanterns and Solar Home Systems have been adapted and tested to fit the lives in rural Ethiopia and Kenya.
 To assure that every individual household finds a suitable lighting model for its needs and its financial situation, the small portable solar lanterns are sold directly by cash, where as the Solar Home Systems and other larger systems are sold by cash or credit and may be paid back over a specified period of time.
 The respective price takes into account the income level and ability to pay of the rural communities.

 Impacts and benefits achieved so far: